 The Retina Display

-Because I had purchased an iPad 3, I had some experience viewing on the retina display — which made the idea of having a 15″ Macbook Pro with retina more appealing.
+Because I had purchased an iPad 3, I had some experience viewing on the Retina Display — which made the idea of having a 15″ Macbook Pro more appealing.

 However, as you can clearly see, I just couldn’t let go of my Air: